domaine-hugh/domaine-hugh/README.md

 - ⚡ I am pivoting my career to IT region especially front-end development

-- 🌱 I am currently studying JavaScript in Juno College
+- 🌱 I am currently studying JavaScript in Juno College and going to attend the web dev bootcamp in Oct

 - 🤔 I’m looking for help with language study (JavaScript, React, so far and so on) and preparing for job search